 Here are three things to think about it:

 First, take yourself out of the picture and look at domestic violence objectively.
-Would you want your mother, sister, or daughter to be in a relationship where she was physically controlled or struck?
+Would you want your parent, sibling, daughter or son to be in a relationship where he or she was physically controlled or struck?
 Of course not.
 When the conflict does not involve us personally, we are never for domestic violence.

 Second, consider that your partner could get hurt, potentially seriously.
-Guys are created to protect, and especially protect those we love.
-It is one of the great blessings of being a man.
+We are created to protect, and especially protect those we love.
+It is one of the great blessings of being a human being.
 Hurting others does not allow us to feel the joy of being a protector.
 Just the opposite, we feel guilty knowing we hurt another.
 Hurting rather than protecting someone we love completely goes against how we are wired.

 Hurting rather than protecting someone we love completely goes against how we are wired.